TutsWiki/source/content/blog/grunt-tutorial.md

 <meta name="twitter:title" content="Grunt Tutorial with Live Example" />
 <meta name=”twitter:description” content="So, what is this thing called Grunt and how can it help you?" />

+So, what is this thing called Grunt and how can it help you?

 From the [grunt documentation](http://gruntjs.com/):
 > “A task-based command line build tool for JavaScript projects”